Fast LLM Post-training via Decoupled and Fastest-of-N Speculation: Abstract

 \section{Abstract}

-Rollout dominates the training time in large language model (LLM) post-training, where the trained model is used to generate tokens given a batch of prompts. {\sys} achieves fast rollout with speculative decoding that deploys a fast path (e.g., a smaller model) to accelerate the unparallelizable generation, while the correctness is guaranteed by fast parallel verification of the outputs with the original model. {\sys} addresses two foundational challenges in speculative rollout by (1) a \emph{dynamic decoupled speculation} execution method that maximizes the GPU computational efficiency to realize speedup for large-batch execution---a configuration common in training but unfriendly to speculative execution and (2) a \emph{dynamic Best-of-N speculation} method that selects and combines different drafting methods according to the rollout progress.
-It substantially improves the speculation accuracy even when the best drafting method is unknown a priori, meanwhile without requiring adding extra computation resources. {\sys} is {1.7}\,$\times$ faster than veRL in end-to-end training, and is {1.3--1.5}\,$\times$ faster compared to baselines with speculative decoding.
+Rollout dominates the training time in large language model (LLM) post-training, where the trained model is used to generate tokens given a batch of prompts.
+This work, {\sys}, achieves fast rollout with speculative decoding that deploys a fast draft path to accelerate the unparallelizable generation, while the correctness is guaranteed by fast parallel verification of the outputs with the original model. {\sys} addresses two foundational challenges that hinder speculation efficiency: (1) a \emph{Decoupled speculation} method that overcomes the computation inefficiency issue when executing speculative decoding with relative large per-worker batch size--- a common configuration in training but unfriendly to speculation, and (2) a \emph{Fastest-of-N speculation} method that selects and combines different draft methods according to the rollout progress to approximate the optimal draft method even when the best one is unknown a priori.
+Extensive evaluations on production traces show that {\sys} accelerates mean rollout speed by {2.0--2.4}\,$\times$, with up to {2.7}\,$\times$ speedup, over common post-training baselines.
+The results are consistent across both dense and MoE models and across different RL algorithms.
+Notably, {\sys} is {1.1--2.6}\,$\times$ faster compared to vanilla speculative rollout in different traces.
+The accelerated rollout achieves {1.4--2.3}\,$\times$ faster end-to-end training time.